 Because they are so much more than just organs for nourishment to newborns, they hold a huge energetic role as well.
-It is my experience, and the experience of many other practitioners, that imbalances in this part of the body correlates in astonishing ways with what may be going on in a woman’s heart and mind.² I have seen breakouts on the chest during periods of intense anger, lumps come and go with periods of grief, or subtle pain without any diagnosable cause with periods of emotional pain.
+Various studies conducted by many practitioners show us that imbalances in this part of the body correlate in astonishing ways with what may be going on in a woman’s heart and mind.

 The physical layer of the breasts is made up of two main tissue layers in Ayurveda—fatty tissue layer (meda dhatu) and plasma or lymph (rasa dhatu).
 There are many channels for the flow of lymph (and hence, there are many lymph nodes particularly around the armpit and along the collar bone) and milk, which are surrounded by fatty tissue.
 The tone of the breast comes from connective tissue and ligaments.

-I want to emphasize that if you find any changes in your breast, particularly changes that stay for more than one cycle, please consult a qualified health care provider immediately!
+But we do want to emphasize that if you find any changes in your breast, particularly those that stay for more than one cycle, please consult a qualified health care provider immediately.

 To that end, incorporate these ideas into your life for healthy breasts and for a healthy heart center!

-This is the most important thing you can do!
-It keeps lymph moving and channels open.3456 It also helps the tone of tissue, which is great for healthy-looking breasts!
-Follow the heart-centered ritual in the attachment below.
-You will find yourself more connected to your deeper self and heart chakra, while also benefiting your breasts with such a ritual.
+Massaging your breasts regularly is the most important thing you can do to keep lymph moving and channels open.
+This, in turn, supports proper health of the breasts and maintains the tone of breast tissues, which is great for healthy-looking breasts!
+You will also find yourself more connected to your deeper self and heart chakra, while also benefiting your breasts with such a ritual.

-Over and over again we are seeing research studies with findings that unhealthy breasts have significant toxin loads (such as pesticides and other toxins).7 These toxins love to hang out in fat (which is why the breasts is such a popular location).
-The process of doing a regular Ayurvedic cleanse, which has a huge emphasis on oil, helps pull many of these fat-loving toxins out of the body.8910
+Over and over again we see research studies with findings that unhealthy breasts have significant toxin loads (such as pesticides and other toxins).
+These toxins love to stick with the fat content (which is why breasts are such a popular location for these toxins).
+The process of doing a regular Ayurvedic breast abhyanga cleanses your whole system and prevents the accumulation of toxins.
+This is also why this massage has a huge emphasis on oil because it helps pull many of these fat-loving toxins out of your body.

 Hydration is key to keeping the fluids of the body (including lymph) moving and fluid.
-A good rule of thumb is to drink half your body weight in ounces (if you weight 140 pounds, drink 70 ounces of water).
-If you tend to the kapha type, I highly recommend ginger tea or taking a Ginger Liquid Extract 2–3 times a week.
+A good rule of thumb is to drink half your body weight in ounces (if you weigh 140 pounds, drink 70 ounces of water).
+If your body tends to be of the Kapha type, it’s highly recommended to drink Ginger Tea or take a Ginger Liquid Extract 2–3 times a week.